MicrosoftDocs/azure-ai-docs/articles/machine-learning/v1/how-to-monitor-datasets.md

 :::code language="yaml" source="~/azureml-examples-main/cli/monitoring/out-of-box-monitoring.yaml":::
 ---

-## If you didn't deploy your model to production in an Azure Machine Learning online endpoint or you don't want to use data collection
+## If you didn't deploy your model to production in an Azure Machine Learning online endpoint or you don't want to use data collection (Migrate to Model Monitor)
 When you migrate to Model Monitor, if you didn't deploy your model to production in an Azure Machine Learning online endpoint, or you don't want to use [data collection](../how-to-collect-production-data.md), you can also [set up model monitoring with custom signals and metrics](../how-to-monitor-model-performance.md#set-up-model-monitoring-with-custom-signals-and-metrics).

 You can also set up model monitoring for models deployed to Azure Machine Learning batch endpoints or deployed outside of Azure Machine Learning.
 If you don't have a deployment, but you have production data, you can use the data to perform continuous model monitoring.
 To monitor these models, you must be able to: